jianglei12138/splix/README.md

 #splix

-SpliX is a set of CUPS printer drivers for SPL (Samsung Printer Language) printers.
+Splix is a set of CUPS printer drivers for SPL (Samsung Printer Language) printers.
 If you have such a printer, you need to download and use SpliX.
 Moreover you will find documentation about this proprietary language.

 And suportted  printers,